Our Story

 In 1849, the Crown granted the lands to Alexander Farewell (Farewell Creek runs through the farm).
 The former dairy farm has now become a pure-bred Blonde d'Aquitaine cattle and Percheron horse farm, and the pumpkins once grown for Stokely Van Camp canning factory are now shared at our seasonal farm market.

-With over 300 acres of crops, pasture and forest, the farm is helping to feed cities while educating the community about agriculture.
+With over 300 acres of crops, pasture and forest, the farm is helping to feed cities while nurturing the land, caring for our community and educating the community about agriculture.